Ringerike (traditional district): History

+Today, "Ringerike" may refer to solely Ringerike Municipality or to both Hole Municipality and Ringerike Municipality.
+Ringerike Municipality, Hole Municipality, and Jevnaker Municipality (in Akershus county), together form the Council for the Ringerike Region (Rådet for Ringeriksregionen),.
+The old Ringerike District Court used to be based in Ringerike as well.

 Ringerike style, a historic Scandinavian animal style, was first discovered on runestones in Ringerike.
-One of these was the Alstad stone, a runestone found in 1913 on the farm Nedre Alstad in Østre Toten.
+One of these was the Alstad stone, a runestone found in 1913 on the farm Nedre Alstad in the nearby Østre Toten Municipality.
 Both Ulvøya and Ringerike are mentioned in the text.